I love arugula leaves, and they’re super easy and fast to grow.

 Arugula is an acquired taste as the leaves can be spicy, but many people love it.
 This green grows super fast, ready in 45 days for larger leaves but you can also harvest baby leaves earlier than that.

-Arugula tends to have rounder leaves, rocket is thinner and more jagged and often grows wild in many areas.
+Arugula tends to have rounder leaves, and is thinner and more jagged, and often grows wild in many areas.

 Arugula is a cool season crop and does best with cooler temperatures.
 The hotter the weather, the higher chance the plants will bolt and flower.
 You can sow arugula 4-6 weeks before your last frost until the days start to get too hot in May.
-I always succession plant arugula to spread out the harvests ( learn more about growing greens year-round).
+I always succession sow arugula to spread out the harvests.

 You can also underplant arugula under taller plants like beans, peas or tomatoes to offer it some shade from the hot sun.

 I always leave some arugula flowers for the bees in the early summer and often save the seeds.

 Arugula is easy to grow, but as a leafy green it appreciates added nitrogen in the soil.

 Add some aged manure and/or compost to your bed before planting.
 Keep your arugula watered, especially during drought.
 You can sow densely for baby leaves, but arugula won’t grow larger leaves unless they have enough space.
-I tend to sow some crops for baby greens then thin out the seedlings to allow the plants to grow larger after about 3 weeks.
+I tend to sow some crops for baby greens then thin the seedlings to allow the plants to grow larger after about 3 weeks.